 It is important to check the forecast because it will be a miserable hike if you are dripping wet.
 I understand you might need to take a risk on the weather if you only have a couple of nights in Boquete and want to hike Volcan Baru.
 However, make sure you check the weather and pick the best possible night as 27km in the freezing old as you are wet is going to be one hell of a journey!

 It wouldn’t necessarily be dangerous in the rain as the trail is on a road the whole way.
 You may slip a lot but you aren’t going to fall down a mountain on the trail.
 However, at the summit on the rocks, it can get dangerous with big drop-offs.
 I would be very, very cautious in wet weather at this summit.
-The photos I took on the rocks was on a completely dry day as you can see from the sun!
+The photos I took on the rocks were on a completely dry day as you can see from the sun!
 Always play to the weather.
 Be smart and don’t try and take on mother nature.
 She never loses.

 Distance: 13km to the summit and 13km return the same way out.
 27km total.

 Clothes: You might be a backpacker like me and don’t travel with a ski jacket or hiking gear.
 What I suggest is to borrow one from someone in town or at the hostel.
 I would also buy a pair of $2 gloves from Boquete town.
-I wore shorts to begin the hike, running shoes, a t-shirt, a rain jacket and a beanie.
+I wore shorts to begin the hike, running shoes, a t-shirt, a rain jacket, and a beanie.
 Throughout the hike, it got colder and colder.
 After 10km of hiking, I was no longer hot and changed into my second dry t-shirt, put my pants on and put my hoodie on underneath my rain jacket.
 I was bloody freezing at this point!
-I really wished I had a down ski-jacket.
+I really wished I had a down jacket.

 Entrance Fee: We were told there is a $5 entrance fee.
-However, there is no-one at the station when you arrive at night.
+However, there is no one at the station when you arrive at night.
 Therefore, we were expecting to pay it on the way down.
 There is even a sign at the bottom that says the fees.
-However, we arrived down the next morning, the man at the station made us sign our names but never asked for a fee.
+However, we arrived the next morning, the man at the station made us sign our names but never asked for a fee.
 Assume there is a $5 fee but it isn’t always collected apparently.